Preemptive Scheduling

 proc_yieldingrass/kernel.cwill schedule this new process and set thestatusfromPROC_READYtoPROC_RUNNING. - Upon a timer interrupt, the control flow enters

-proc_yieldagain and, if it picks another process to run next, thestatusof the current process will be set fromPROC_RUNNINGtoPROC_RUNNABLE.
-Thestatusthen switches back and forth betweenPROC_RUNNABLEandPROC_RUNNINGbecause of executingproc_yieldupon every timer interrupt. - When a process terminates, the
+proc_yieldagain, and if it picks another process to run next, thestatusof the current process will be set fromPROC_RUNNINGtoPROC_RUNNABLE.
+Thestatusthen alternates betweenPROC_RUNNABLEandPROC_RUNNINGbecauseproc_yieldis executed on every timer interrupt. - When a process terminates, the

 These bullets help you understand the lifecycle of a process.
-Your first task in this project is to collect some statistics about the lifecycle of every process.
+Your first task in this project is to collect statistics on each process's lifecycle.

 Collect lifecycle statistics